Not quite ‘Your 2021 Washington Nationals!’ finally playing

-And who could have imagined that the stadium announcer’s enthusiastic shout to spectators — yes, 5,000 were permitted, socially distanced, after being banned last season — presenting “Your 2021 Washington Nationals!” would be rather misleading, because more than a third of what was supposed to be the 26-man roster was absent?
+And who could have imagined that the stadium announcer’s enthusiastic shout to spectators — yes, 5,000 were permitted, socially distanced, after being banned last season, and 4,801 showed up — presenting “Your 2021 Washington Nationals!” would be rather misleading, because more than a third of what was supposed to be the 26-man roster was absent?

+“Just to have that atmosphere back here at Nationals Park, it was welcome,” Max Scherzer said after giving up a homer on the first pitch of the game and four solo shots in all during the initial three innings.
+“I don’t understand why we can’t have more fans here.”

 The Nationals finally got started five days later than they were supposed to, delayed because of an outbreak in which four players tested positive for COVID-19 and seven others were told to quarantine after contact tracing deemed they potentially were exposed to the illness.

 “Obviously they want to be here and they want to be with the team.
-That’s a struggle for them,” manager Dave Martinez said.
+That’s a struggle for them,” manager Dave Martinez said before the game.
 “But overall, they’re in good shape.
 They feel good.
 They can’t wait to be back.”

 “Oh, man, it’s been a long time coming,” Martinez said.
 “It’s good for us.
 It’s good for baseball.
 And it’s good for the city.”